TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 .. rst-class:: panel panel-default

-How Do I Find My New Rendered Documentation?
+How do I find my new rendered documentation?
 ============================================

 There are several possibilities: